LaStepa/lastepa.github.io/_pages/resume.md

 2009 // Orlando, Florida

 # Achivements
 - 2012-’14 // All-but-disseration for Ph.D. in History of Science, Medicine & Technology @ Universitat Autónoma de Barcelona
-- 2018-Current // Member of the International Jacques Ellul Society (IJES) (Ellul.org)
+- 2018-Current // Member of the [International Jacques Ellul Society (IJES)](https://ellul.org)
 - 2020 // Based in Granada, Spanish podcast La Nevera dedicated a full episode, volume 29, to my M.A. thesis, “El neo-ludismo en los movimientos ecologistas de acción directa en Estados Unidos (1970-2010)” (Link to episode on Radio Almaina)
 - 2016 // Guest speaker on “Ciència, tecnologia I medicina a les places: governabilitats, apoderaments I resistències” at the Institut de Estudis Catalans, Barcelona
-- April 23-24, 2012 // Guest speaker on “Science Fiction Across Media: Alternative
-Histories, Alien Futures” at Umeå University, Sweden
+- April 23-24, 2012 // Guest speaker on “Science Fiction Across Media: Alternative Histories, Alien Futures” at Umeå University, Sweden
 - 2005-’06 // President of the Heavy Metal Enthusiasts Club at the University of Central Florida.
 Raised membership by 200%, making the club one of the most active extra-curricular communities at the university